 If parties want to maintain Rule 502’s reasonableness standard, they might consider detailing what, specifically, are reasonable efforts to prevent against the disclosure of privileged information.
 Specifying what constitutes reasonable efforts creates benchmarks to guide courts if disputes arise over the disclosure of protected information.

 As noted, Rule 502(b) states that to maintain attorney-client privilege or work product protection, the producing party must “promptly [take] steps to rectify the error” in producing privileged materials.
-However, clawback agreements may alter the requirement of prompt action.
+However, a clawback provision may alter the requirement of prompt action.
 Parties may agree that privileged documents may be clawed back at any time, or may specify when parties must notify the others of the production of protected information and may how notice is to be provided.
 For instance the agreement may require 14 day written notice with an explanation of the basis of the privilege.

 Non-waiver agreements often detail what meet and confer requirements are necessary before bringing privilege disputes before the court and may also establish deadlines within which the matter must be raised.
 Clawback agreements sometimes also specify who bears the burden of establishing the privileged nature of the disputed information.

 It is important to note that under Rule 502(e), if a clawback agreement is not incorporated into a court order, it binds only the parties to the agreement.
 Thus, clawback language is often included in protective orders entered by the court.
-Along these lines, it is worth noting that if one party will not agree to clawback language, there is nothing preventing the other from unilaterally asking the court to enter a non-waiver order.
+Along these lines, it is worth noting that if one party will not agree to a clawback clause, there is nothing preventing the other from unilaterally asking the court to enter a non-waiver order.